uclahs-cds/package-BoutrosLab-plotting-general/.github/pull_request_template.md

 -   [ ] The name of the branch is meaningful and well formatted following the [standards](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Code+Review+Best+Practice+on+GitHub+-+Check+List), using [AD_username (or 5 letters of AD if AD is too long)]-[brief_description_of_branch].

 -   [ ] I have added the major changes included in this pull request to the `NEWS` under the next release version or unreleased, and updated the date.

--   [ ] I have updated the version number in `DESCRIPTION` according to [semantic versioning](https://semver.org/) rules.
+I have also updated the version number in `DESCRIPTION` according to [semantic versioning](https://semver.org/) rules.

 -   [ ] Both `R CMD build` and `R CMD check` run successfully.